Skip links

-A virtual model of care, telehealth uses modern communication technology to bridge the gap between healthcare providers and patients, providing access to those who, for whatever reason, may not be able to participate in more traditional forms of treatment or medical care.
+A virtual model of care, telehealth uses modern communication technology to bridge the gap between healthcare providers and individuals, providing access to those who, for whatever reason, may not be able to participate in more traditional forms of treatment or care.
+Telehealth for addiction leverages advances in addiction medicine to provide accessible, confidential, and effective care for individuals struggling with addiction.

 What is Telehealth?

-While telehealth was in existence before the Covid-19 pandemic, it was rapidly adopted by more medical practices than ever during the pandemic.
+While telehealth was in existence before the COVID-19 pandemic, it was rapidly adopted by more medical practices than ever during the pandemic.
 As a result, telehealth has gone from a convenient alternative to a universal and effective model of care.
+Secure, HIPAA-compliant platforms are used to ensure privacy and confidentiality.

 Is Telehealth As Effective As “Regular” Treatment?

 While telehealth may not be for everyone, it can be just as effective as in-person treatment for many people.
+Studies have demonstrated that telehealth can be as effective as in-person care for many aspects of addiction treatment, including medication management and behavioral support.
 This is especially true when there is buy-in from all parties involved.
-Addiction treatment as a whole is only as effective as the effort put in.
+Addiction treatment as a whole is as effective as the effort put in.
 For many people, telehealth can provide the same level of benefit as traditional treatment as long as they put in the effort and remain committed to the program.

 While telehealth may not be best suited for everyone, it may be particularly helpful for the following demographic groups: